152151/stat386-projects/_posts/2022-10-21-tennis-project.md

 To obtain the final data set I got information from two sources.
 I scraped the ATP Tour website and a website called tennis explorer.
 Most of the data comes from the ATP Tour website while one column comes from the tennis explorer website.
 I faced some challenges getting this Data Set.
 One of the challenges was that many websites didn't have enough players in their rankings.
 Another challenge was that some had a load more button which I don't know how to deal with.
 One different challenge was that some websites didn't have the country of players from Russia becuase they aren't allowed to represent Russia currently.

 ### Details of Obtaining Data Set
 I used BeautifulSoup to obtain my dataset.
-I don't have much experience with APIs which is why I decided to use Beautiful Soup and used code that should be very familiar.
+I don't have much experience with APIs which is why I decided to use Beautiful Soup and used code that should be familiar.
 ```
 import pandas as pd
 import numpy as np